 Try Some Video-Based Learning

 Videos are engaging by nature and can help you consume information more easily and quickly.
 Your brain perceives visual information better, and faster and you can remember that information for longer.
 This is why even social media and advertising companies maximize videos for user consumption because visual cues create a more robust memory.
+Using a free talking avatar creator can make videos more interactive and leave a lasting impression on viewers.

 Learning through watching videos of the course material gives you the flexibility to pause the learning session to take note of key concepts.
 You can rewatch an educational video to reinforce what you’ve learned and keep it in case you want to review it in the future.
 You’ll soon discover that you’ll enjoy and might even prefer watching an engrossing video to going through pages of a text-only curriculum.